 Inherited Metabolic Disorders, Bone Marrow Failure, Hemoglobinopathies

-Wider use of transplant may help transform the treatment of rare diseases, such as inherited metabolic disorders, bone marrow failure, and hemoglobinopathies such as sickle cell disease and mycosis fungoides.
+Wider use of transplant may help transform the treatment of rare diseases, such as inherited metabolic disorders, bone marrow failure, and hemoglobinopathies such as sickle cell disease.
 These diseases represent areas of significant unmet patient need, where improvements in transplant medicine could usher in a new era of treatment.

 Current disease management often involves intense chronic treatments, and in some cases, there are currently no treatment options.